 5. Management’s near-term goals are not achievable, and/or managers have failed at the majority of prior year goals.

-6. The company have more financial leverage than it can sustain.
+6. The company has more financial leverage than it can sustain.